littleniche/scripts/proxyRevamped/README.md

 - Turning OFF the proxy:
     - Go to Network Proxy menu and turn it to **`Disabled`**
+    - To toggle OFF the proxy from any directory, enter the following in terminal:
+        ```
+        proxy off
+        ```
     - To unset the snap proxy, use the following commands:
         ```
         sudo snap unset system proxy.http
         sudo snap unset system proxy.https
         ```
     > Open a new terminal instance.

+`Seamlessly use the fast LAN connection via your playground - the commandline.`